Jiayisaac/pyramid/README.md

 - Open a new terminal window and enter:
     - brownie pm install Jiayisaac/pyramid@0.0.2

-- Edit the .env file to select the network you would like to deploy to {rinkeby, kovan etc}
+- Edit the .env file to select the network you would like to deploy to {rinkeby, kovan, goerli, ropsten, development, mainet-fork etc}
     - brownie run scripts/deploy.py

 - To interact with the contract do so over etherscan, or via